sigp/lighthouse/book/src/faq.md

 You can see more information on the [Ethstaker KB](https://ethstaker.gitbook.io/ethstaker-knowledge-base/help/missed-attestations).

-Another cause for missing attestations is due to the slowness in processing the block.
-When this happens, the debug log will show (the debug log can be found under `$datadir/beacon/logs`):
+Another cause for missing attestations is delays during block processing.
+When this happens, the debug logs will show (debug logs can be found under `$datadir/beacon/logs`):

 ```
 DEBG Delayed head block                      set_as_head_delay: Some(93.579425ms), imported_delay: Some(1.460405278s), observed_delay: Some(2.540811921s), block_delay: 4.094796624s, slot: 6837344, proposer_index: 211108, block_root: 0x2c52231c0a5a117401f5231585de8aa5dd963bc7cbc00c544e681342eedd1700, service: beacon